MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/plan-dpm-deployment.md

 |Recover SharePoint data|SharePoint farm admin that's also an admin on the front-end Web server on which the protection agent is installed.|

 >[!NOTE]
 > DPM server and protected computer communicates using DCOM.
 During DPMRA installation, DPM server’s  account is added to the *Distributed COM Users* security group on the protected computer.
+>
+>For domain controller protection, Active directory security groups will be created with the names *DPMRADCOMTRUSTEDMACHINES$DCNAME*, *DPMRADMTRUSTEDMACHINES$DCNAME*, *DPMRATRUSTEDDPMRAS$DCNAME* for each protected domain controller.